ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong>Observation(s): </strong>
 <ul>
-<li>Clearly the most favorable score is 4, so we will divide our exoplanet data into four categories in attempts to match them with existing categories.</li>
+<li>Clearly the most favorable score is four.
+We will divide our exoplanets in attempts to match them with existing categories.</li>
 </ul>
 <div style="height: 20px;"></div>

 <div style="height: 20px;"></div>
-<h4> Apply k-means clustering</h4>
+<h4> Apply k-means clustering algorithm</h4>
 <div style="height: 20px;"></div>

-We run a kmeans model using scikit learn and add the clusters it has generate to our data.
-In the following graph we display those results, with each cluster differing in color and
+We run a k-means model using scikit-learn and add the generated clusters to our data.
+Here is a scatterplot displaying the results.
+Colors represent differen clusters, centroids (<strong><code>+</code></strong>) represent mean values of each cluster.

 <div style="height: 20px;"></div>
 <p align="center">